-Mass spectrometry (MS) techniques are useful tools for identification of phospho-proteins and phosphopeptides and sequencing of the phosphorylated residues.
-MS can be used with excellent sensitivity and resolution to identify a single protein or peptide.
-Although signals from phosphopeptides are generally weaker, new technologies have beed developed to enrich the MS signals.
-The enrichment strategies include immobilized metal affinity chromatography, phosphospecific antibody enrichment, chemical-modification-based methods and replacement of the phosphate group with biotinylated moieties.
+Mass spectrometry (MS) is a useful tool for identifying specific phospho-proteins and phosphopeptides and for sequencing the specific phosphorylated residue.
+MS affords excellent sensitivity and resolution, which allows users to identify individual proteins or peptides.
+Although the signals from phosphopeptides are generally weaker than those from non-phosphorylated peptides, novel technologies have been developed that allow the MS signal to be enriched.
+Examples of such enrichment strategies include immobilized metal affinity chromatography, phosphospecific antibody enrichment, chemical modification-based methods, and replacing a phosphate group with biotinylated moieties.

 - Multi-Analyte Profiling

-Multi-Analyte profiling involves the use of phospho-specific antibodies and include microplate-based and membrane-based detection formats.
-These assays provide more data while requiring very little sample volume.
-However these assays are less sensitive than the conventional methods due to potential antibody cross-reactivity.
+Multi-analyte profiling uses phospho-specific antibodies followed by microplate- or membrane-based detection.
+These assays provide large amounts of data and require a very small sample volume.
+However, they are less sensitive than conventional methods because of potential antibody cross-reactivity.

-Phosphorylation of Ser, Thr and Tyr is a reversible protein modification involved in regulating a myriad of cellular events including receptor signaling, protein association and compartmentalization, activation and inhibition of protein function, and cell survival.
-Phosphates are negatively charged (with each phosphate group carrying two negative charges) so that their addition to a protein will change the characteristics of the protein.
-This change is often a conformational one, causing the protein to change how it is structured.
-The protein switches back to its original conformation when the phosphorus is removed.
-If these two conformations provide the protein with different activities, phosphorylation of the protein will act as a molecular switch, turning the activity on or off.
+The phosphorylation of Ser, Thr, and Tyr are reversible protein modifications that regulate a myriad of cellular events including receptor signaling, protein association and compartmentalization, the activation and inhibition of protein function, and cell survival.
+Phosphate groups are negatively charged (with each phosphate group carrying two negative charges); therefore, their addition to a protein changes the characteristics of the protein.
+This change is often conformational, causing a protein to alter its structure.
+The protein then reverts to its original conformation when the phosphate group is removed.
+If the two conformations result in different activities, phosphorylation of the protein will act as a molecular switch, turning the activity on or off.

-- We offer phosphorylation on pSer, pTyr, pThr or D-pSer, D-pTyr, D-pThr.
+- We offer phosphorylation on pSer, pTyr, pThr, D-pSer, D-pTyr, and D-pThr.

-- Phosphorylation is available at two sites, three sites, four sites and five sites, for example, NDEpSpTDYEpSERQpTD.
+- Phosphorylation is also available at two, three, four, and five sites, for example NDEpSpTDYEpSERQpTD.